16EAGLE/getSpatialData/README.md

 ## State of development

-Currently, `getSpatialData` can be used to query, preview and download Sentine and Landsat data.
-An R-native getSentinel function bundle allows the user to easily query, preview and download Sentinel-1, -2 and -3 data directly from R. The client is coded in R and works independently from external libraries.
-It is currently tested for minor bugs (please report bugs if you find some).
-An R-native getLandsat function bundle connecting to USGS Earth Explore, USGS EROS ESPA and Amazaon Web Sercise can be used to query, preview and on-demand download Landsat data of different product levels.
+Currently, `getSpatialData` can be used to query, preview and download Sentinel and Landsat data.
+An R-native getSentinel function bundle allows the user to easily query, preview and download Sentinel-1, -2 and -3 data directly from R. The client is weitten in R and works independently from external libraries.
+An R-native getLandsat function bundle connecting to USGS Earth Explorer, USGS EROS ESPA and Amazon Web Services can be used to query, preview and on-demand download Landsat data of different product levels.

 ### Available functions